Key dates in Catalonia's independence bid

-BARCELONA, June 21 (Reuters) - Spanish Prime Minister Pedro Sanchez said on Monday his government would pardon nine Catalan separatist leaders jailed for their role in a 2017 independence bid. read more
+BARCELONA (Reuters) - Spanish Prime Minister Pedro Sanchez said on Monday his government would pardon nine Catalan separatist leaders jailed for their role in a 2017 independence bid.

 Below is a timeline of the key events since the separatist leaders held an independence referendum in Catalonia that had been banned by the courts: